shazkhan2/Ruby_Challenges/04-Testing/day-02-testing-your-limits/03-input-output/README.md

 describe -> Name of the method that is being tested. context ->  Explains the conditions of the test. it ->       Explains the results of the test.

+Read through the spec file and complete the six assignments!